respektive/osu-tracker/README.md

 You can find the newest version [here](https://github.com/respektive/osu-tracker/releases/latest) or on the [Releases](https://github.com/respektive/osu-tracker/releases) page.

-Includes installer and portable version for Windows aswell as an AppImage and binary files for Linux.
+Includes portable version for Windows aswell as an AppImage and binary files for Linux.

 ## Obtaining osu!api v2 Client Credentials